Analysis | 4 takeaways from Trump’s Wednesday coronavirus briefing

 Trump said he’s comfortable sending his son and his grandchildren to school in the fall.
 That’s significant because Trump actually does have school-aged children in his immediate family who would go back in that situation.
 (Vice President Pence has grown children but recently said he would feel safe putting them in school.)

-Trump also said his administration is looking hard at whether children even bring home the virus, and he offered optimistic assessments of public health research on children: “They don’t catch it easily, they don’t bring it home easily, and if they do catch it they get better fast.”
+Trump also said his administration is looking hard at whether children bring home the virus, and he offered optimistic assessments of public health research on children: “They don’t catch it easily, they don’t bring it home easily, and if they do catch it, they get better fast.”

 There are some positive indicators about children and the virus, particularly young children, but it’s far from settled.
-A handful of children in America have died from complications from the virus; others have fallen mysteriously ill.
+A handful of children in America have died of complications from the virus; others have fallen mysteriously ill.
 A study in June of six countries found that children are only half as likely to get the virus as people over 20, but children can still spread it to their older family members.

-After Trump spoke, White House coronavirus task force leader Deborah Birx was on Fox News, where she said “there’s still open questions” as to children transmitting the virus to adults.
+After Trump spoke, White House coronavirus task force coordinator Deborah Birx was on Fox News, where she said “there’s still open questions” as to children transmitting the virus to adults.

-Also telling: When asked about schools, he quickly segued into talking about the economy: “We would like to see schools open.
+Also telling: When asked about schools, Trump quickly segued into talking about the economy: “We would like to see schools open.
 We want to see the economy open,” he said.

-It’s possible Trump is tying schools reopening to the economy reopening, a sense of normalcy returning as the clock ticks down to the November election.
+It’s possible Trump is tying the reopening of schools to the reopening of the economy, a sense of normalcy returning as the clock ticks down to the November election.